thesofproject/sof-docs/getting_started/index.rst

 Getting Started Guides
 ######################

-New to SOF or doing something for the first time ?
-Read on....
+Refer to the following getting started guides if you are new to SOF or if you are performing a task for the first time.

-Building SOF
+Build SOF
-************
+*********

 SOF can be built natively on a host PC or within a container.
-Use the container method if the version of your distro is more than 6 months old.
-The SOF SDK uses recent version of some external dependencies so the current distro release is always preffered.
+Use the container method if the version of your distro is more than six months old.
+The SOF SDK uses a recent version of some external dependencies so the current distro release is always preferred.

 .. toctree::
    :maxdepth: 1